storj/docs/src/pages/dcs/how-tos/hammerspace-integration-guide/index.md

 title: Hammerspace
 slug: how-tos/hammerspace-integration-guide
 createdAt: 2023-01-04T14:50:00.000Z
-updatedAt: 2023-03-09T18:51:00.000Z
+updatedAt: 2023-07-19T18:09:19.166Z
 docId: DLqUc01i7ME12RYPnpb6e
+pageTitle: Hammerspace Integration Guide
 ---

-**Hammerspace** is a software solution that creates a global data environment  mimicking the experience of local access to globally distributed data.
-Data connected under Hammerspace can include both different, typically incompatible storage types such as datacenters and cloud storage, as well as locations.
+[**Hammerspace**](https://hammerspace.com/) is a software solution that creates a global data environment mimicking the experience of local access to globally distributed data.
+Data connected under Hammerspace can include different, typically incompatible storage types, such as data centers and cloud storage, as well as locations.
 Hammerspace provides a unified view and control over all connected data as a single, easily accessible dataset.

 Contact Hammerspace for a [demo](https://hammerspace.com/hammerspace-software/).

 ## Advantages of Hammerspace with Storj

-*   **Universal data access layer**: read and write to data from anywhere in the world.&#x20;
+*   **Universal data access layer**: read and write to data from anywhere worldwide.&#x20;

 *   **Unify your Storj data **with data residing in legacy DAS, NAS, SAN, object storage, and other cloud storage environments.&#x20;

-*   **Multiple mechanisms to protect data from disasters and attacks**: snapshots, undelete, WORM (write once read many), file versioning.
+*   **Multiple mechanisms to protect data from disasters and attacks**: snapshots, undelete, WORM (write once read many), and file versioning.

 *   **Unified view of files with a rich metadata layer**: only necessary data is replicated when a file is accessed and worked on.